davidscmx/drone-control/README.md

 <img src="animations/scenario2.gif" width="500"/>
 </p>

 ### Position/velocity and yaw angle control (scenario 3) ###

 Next, you will implement the position, altitude and yaw control for your quad.
 For the simulation, you will use `Scenario 3`.
 This will create 2 identical quads, one offset from its target point (but initialized with yaw = 0) and second offset from target point but yaw = 45 degrees.

- - implement the code in the function `LateralPositionControl()`
+ - implement the code in the function `LateralPositionControl()` Here we input the desired lateral position and velocity in the (x,y).
+We take care to clip the velocities and accelerations such that they do not execeed the allow values.
+Then we applied the proportional error gains to the velocity and the accelerations.
+The parameters are tuned with the provided guidelines and until they show satisfactory results.

- - implement the code in the function `AltitudeControl()`
+ - implement the code in the function `AltitudeControl()` For the altitute control we have a PI (Proportional/Integral).
+We add the errors to the class variable `integratedAltitudeError`.

  - tune parameters `kpPosZ` and `kpPosZ`
  - tune parameters `kpVelXY` and `kpVelZ`

 If successful, the quads should be going to their destination points and tracking error should be going down (as shown below).
 However, one quad remains rotated in yaw.

  - implement the code in the function `YawControl()`

+ The `YawControl()` is a the simplest of all, and we only need to take care of unwrap the radian angle measure.

  - tune parameters `kpYaw` and the 3rd (z) component of `kpPQR`

 Tune position control for settling time.
 Don’t try to tune yaw control too tightly, as yaw control requires a lot of control authority from a quadcopter and can really affect other degrees of freedom.
 This is why you often see quadcopters with tilted motors, better yaw authority!